Case Study: Dominion Energy

 Dominion’s approach to choosing which areas take priorities for undergrounding is simple– identifying the most outage-prone areas.
 Not only is this approach most logical in order to reduce the number of customers without power (therefore increasing safety for the largest possible audience), it also helps reduce economic costs by reducing the number of locations they have to restore power to following severe weather events.
 Additionally, this means in areas that are not yet undergrounded, power should be restored faster because the areas that previously required large restoration efforts no longer require it post-undergrounding.

-Following the findings of the 2012-2013 study phase prior, Dominion decided to take a targeted approach that focuses on undergrounding tap (AKA lateral) lines, or the lines that run alongside streets and in private backyards to reach homes and businesses, rather than all available overhead distribution wires such as mainline wires (three phase lines that are up to 5 times more expensive to convert)5.
+Following the findings of the 2012-2013 study phase prior, Dominion decided to take a targeted approach that focuses on undergrounding tap (AKA lateral) lines, or the lines that run alongside streets and in private backyards to reach homes and businesses, rather than all available overhead distribution wires such as mainline wires (three phase lines that are up to 5 times more expensive to convert).
 Another benefit of this approach is that lateral lines in residential and natural areas are more likely to be surrounded by trees, and therefore more at risk of being damaged during storms.
 By looking at the 10-year performance history of their tap lines, Dominion found that 20% of their tap lines were responsible for two-thirds of power outages– these are the 4,000 miles that Dominion is hoping to underground as part of their SUP.

 Customer communication and community buy-in

 Because Dominion’s focus is on undergrounding tap lines that are mainly located in residential areas and private property, Dominion faces a unique challenge: community buy-in.
-For undergrounding to occur on private property, Dominion must obtain easements (a legal document granting permission for Dominion to perform undergrounding on public or private land) from property owners for installation, maintenance, and repair because they do not rely on eminent domain6.
+For undergrounding to occur on private property, Dominion must obtain easements (a legal document granting permission for Dominion to perform undergrounding on public or private land) from property owners for installation, maintenance, and repair because they do not rely on eminent domain.
 In other words, without customers agreeing to provide an easement, no undergrounding can occur.
 For Dominion, this translates to customer service and satisfaction being a top priority.
-Even with the creation of new internal roles solely dedicated to this task, Marketing and Communications Coordinators, twenty to twenty-five percent of projects cannot be completed due to the inability to obtain easements7
+Even with the creation of new internal roles solely dedicated to this task, Marketing and Communications Coordinators, twenty to twenty-five percent of projects cannot be completed due to the inability to obtain easements

 • Avoiding infrastructure and utility damage: Dominion utilizes 811/municipal locating services to identify other private utility lines such as water and gas.
 Going further, Dominion works with property-owners to identify other personal underground property such as sprinkler systems, septic tanks, and even electric dog fences to make the undergrounding process as seamless as possible.